-The main principles of this strategy (reviewed in detail and substantiated in the book "EMP Protection of Civilian Critical Infrastructure: Opinions, Problems, Strategy, Solutions," with all technical and scientific evidence) are:
+The main principles of the author's strategy (reviewed in detail and substantiated in [7] with all technical and scientific evidence) are:

-• It is fundamentally impossible to formulate clear technical requirements for EMP protection of equipment that would be universal for all types of civilian facilities and equipment.
+• It is fundamentally impossible to formulate clear technical requirements for EMP protection of equipment that would be universal for all types of civilian facilities and equipment;

-- It is impossible to ensure absolute protection for every piece of electronic equipment employed at civilian critical facilities. - Any available level of protection that can attenuate (at least partially) EMP impact on electronic and electrical equipment is useful for civilian critical infrastructure. - The cost of protection devices budgeted during the design stage (in case of new equipment and facilities) will be much lower compared to upgrading the existing equipment. - Due to technical and economic reasons, protection should only be provided to the most important (critical) types of electronic equipment installed at critical facilities of the power industry, rather than to any and all types of equipment employed by the power industry. - Critical types may include equipment that is directly involved in electrical energy generation and transmission, as well as main types of relay protection, control and automation systems, and AC and DC power supply systems. - Consequently, measuring systems, communication (but not telecommunications used by digital relay protection devices), remote control, and remote signaling systems do not belong to equipment without which temporary generation and distribution of electrical energy will be hampered in emergency situations. - EMP protection of equipment is multi-layered: - The first (top) layer includes protected buildings and structures. - The second layer includes protected rooms (halls) where equipment is installed. - The third layer includes protected cabinets with electronic equipment. - The fourth layer includes protection input and output terminals of the equipment itself placed into control cabinets. - Some additional "layers" of protection may include means for attenuation of electromagnetic interferences penetrating into the equipment through the input and output cables (grounding, control, and power). - However, the use of all these "layers" in any situation is not feasible.
-In some cases, it is feasible to use just some of the "layers" in various combinations. - Instead of protecting specific types of employed electronic equipment, it is sometimes feasible to use back-up equipment of the same type stored in a metal container directly at the facility being protected. - Existing EMP-simulating test benches provide insufficient information at immunity testing of the power system's electronic equipment, and thus, testing such equipment (such as each cabinet with electronic equipment) on such test benches is not feasible.
+• it is impossible to ensure absolute protection for every piece of electronic equipment employed at civilian critical facilities;

+• any available level of protection which can attenuate (at least partially) EMP impact on electronic and electrical equipment is useful for civilian critical infrastructure.

+• The cost of protection devices budgeted during the design stage (in case of new equipment and facilities) will be much lower compared to upgrading the existing equipment.

+• Due to technical and economic reasons, protection should only be provided to the most important (critical) types of electronic equipment installed at critical facilities of the power industry, rather than to any and all types of equipment employed at the power industry.

+• Critical types may include equipment which is directly involved in electrical energy generation and transmission, as well as main types of relay protection, control and automation systems, AC and DC power supply systems.

+• Consequently, measuring systems, communication (but not telecommunications used by digital relay protection devices), remote control and remote signaling systems do not belong to equipment without which temporary generation and distribution of electrical energy will be hampered in emergency situations.

+- EMP protection of equipment is multi-layered: - The first (top) layer includes protected buildings and structures. - The second layer includes protected rooms (halls) where equipment is installed. - The third layer includes protected cabinets with electronic equipment. - The fourth layer includes protection input and output terminals of the equipment itself placed into control cabinets. - Some additional "layers" of protection may include means for attenuation electromagnetic interferences penetrating into the equipment through the input and output cables (grounding, control and power).

+However, the use of all these "layers" in any situation is not feasible.
+In some cases, it is feasible to use just some of the "layers" in various combinations.

+• Instead of protecting specific types of employed electronic equipment, it is sometimes feasible to use back-up equipment of the same type stored in a metal container directly at the facility being protected.

+• Existing EMP-simulating test benches provide insufficient information at immunity testing of the power system's electronic equipment and thus testing such equipment (e.g. each cabinet with electronic equipment) on such test-benches is not feasible.

-In other words, the general strategy should be based on maximum use of the maximum amount of known nonmilitary protection means (selected based on the above-mentioned strategy), with restrictions to be determined by technical and economic capabilities of a specific infrastructure object, only because any level of protection, which can attenuate (at least partially) the EMP impact on electronic and electric equipment, is useful.
+In other words, the general strategy should be based on maximum use of maximum amount of known nonmilitary protection means (selected based on the above-mentioned strategy), with restrictions to be determined by technical and economic capabilities of a specific infrastructure object, only because any level of protection which can attenuate (at least partially) EMP impact on electronic and electric equipment is useful.